-9.1 The Customer shall pay the Subscription Fees to the Supplier for the User Subscriptions in accordance with this clause 9.
+(a) the Subscription Fees for the User Subscriptions in accordance with this clause 9;

-(b) interest shall accrue on a daily basis on such due amounts at an annual rate equal to 8% over the then current base lending rate of the Supplier’s bankers in the UK from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.
+9.4 If the Supplier has not received payment within 14 days after the due date, and without prejudice to any other rights and remedies of the Supplier, then interest shall accrue on a daily basis on such due amounts at an annual rate equal to 8% over the then current base lending rate of the Supplier’s bankers in the UK from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.

 (a) shall be payable in pounds sterling;

-(b) are, subject to clause 13.4(b), non-cancellable and non-refundable;
+(b) are, subject to clause 13.3(b), non-cancellable and non-refundable;

 (c) are exclusive of value added tax, which shall be added to the Supplier’s invoice(s) at the appropriate rate.

-10. Proprietary Rights
+10. Intellectual Property Rights

-11.1 Each party may be given access to Confidential Information from the other party in order to perform its obligations under this Agreement.
+11.1 Each party may be given access to Confidential Information from the other party in order to perform its obligations under this agreement.
 A party’s Confidential Information shall not be deemed to include information that:

 (a) is or becomes publicly known other than through any act or omission of the receiving party;

-(c) was in the other party’s lawful possession before the disclosure;
+(b) was in the other party’s lawful possession before the disclosure;

-11.3 Each party shall take all reasonable steps to ensure that the other’s Confidential Information to which it has access is not disclosed or distributed by its employees or agents in violation of the terms of this Agreement.
+11.3 Each party shall take all reasonable steps to ensure that the other’s Confidential Information to which it has access is not disclosed or distributed by its employees or agents in violation of the terms of this agreement.

-11.4 Neither party shall be responsible for any loss, destruction, alteration or disclosure of Confidential Information caused by any third party.
+11.5 Neither party shall be responsible for any loss, destruction, alteration or disclosure of Confidential Information caused by any third party.

-11.5 The Customer acknowledges that details of the Services, and the results of any performance tests of the Services, constitute the Supplier’s Confidential Information.
+11.6 The Customer acknowledges that details of the Services, and the results of any performance tests of the Services, constitute the Supplier’s Confidential Information.

-11.6 The Supplier acknowledges that the Customer Data is the Confidential Information of the Customer.
+11.7 The Supplier acknowledges that the Customer Data is the Confidential Information of the Customer.

-11.8 No party shall make, or permit any person to make, any public announcement concerning this Agreement without the prior written consent of the other parties (such consent not to be unreasonably withheld or delayed), except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.
+11.8 No party shall make, or permit any person to make, any public announcement concerning this agreement without the prior written consent of the other parties (such consent not to be unreasonably withheld or delayed), except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.

 12.1 The Customer shall defend, indemnify and hold harmless the Supplier against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Customer’s use of the Services and/or Documentation, provided that: